NietoDeveloper/ReactBriefcaseExample/README.md

 ### `npm start`

-Launches the test runner in the interac
+Launches the test runner in
-See the section about [running tests](https://facebook.github.io/

 Your app is ready to be deployed!